What Is The Number One Cause Of Truck Accidents?

 How To Avoid Truck Accidents

-As a motorist traveling with massive trucks on California roads, avoiding accidents involving them as best as possible requires constant presence of mind and always practicing safe driving.
-Remember these tips when sharing the road with trucks to avoid getting involved in a serious or fatal crash.
+As a motorist traveling with massive trucks on California roads, avoiding accidents involving them requires constant presence of mind and practicing safe driving.
+Remember these tips when sharing the road with trucks to avoid getting involved in a serious or fatal crash:

 Steps To Take After A Truck Accident

-If you’re hit by a commercial truck, the first thing you need to do is remain calm.
+If you’re hit by a commercial truck, the first thing you can do is try to remain calm.
 Assess your condition and those involved in the crash.
-Then, move to the side of the road close to the scene and follow these steps.
+Then, move to the side of the road close to the scene and prioritize your safety.
+To help protect yourself and your claim, consider the following steps:

-- Call 911 as soon as possible.
-The dispatcher will connect your call to the local emergency responders if you are on a highway.
+1. Call 911 — The dispatcher will connect your call to the local emergency responders if you are on a highway.

-Report the accident to law enforcement authorities.
-Motorists must also report accidents within 24 hours to the Department of Motor Vehicles (DMV).
-You should get an accident report no matter how minor the collision is.
+2. Report the Accident to Law Enforcement Authorities — Motorists must also report accidents within 24 hours to the Department of Motor Vehicles (DMV).
+You should get an accident report, no matter how minor the collision is.
 Cooperate with the authorities and don’t admit fault.

-- Do not admit fault.
-This is one of the most common mistakes people make after a vehicular accident.
+6. Refrain From Admitting Fault — This is one of the most common mistakes people make after a vehicular accident.
 Don’t even say sorry.
 You don’t have to lie, but don’t give your opinion.

-- Don’t post anything on social media.
-You may let your family or friends know what happened privately, but posting your stories online can cause legal issues later.
+7. Avoid Posting on Social Media — You may let your family or friends know what happened privately, but posting your stories online can cause legal issues later.
 Everything you share with the public can be used against you when pursuing a claim.

-- Consult with truck accident lawyers.
-You will need help filing a claim and calculating the full extent of your damages.
+8. Consult an Attorney — A call to truck accident lawyers can be beneficial to your case.
+They can assist you with filing a claim and calculating the full extent of your damages.
 Moreover, your personal injury attorney can negotiate with the other party on your behalf.

 Frequently Asked Questions